How To Create A Hyperlink In Indesign

 Before diving into the specifics, let's understand why hyperlinks are so valuable in InDesign documents.
 They transform static documents into dynamic, engaging experiences.
 Hyperlinks allow readers to:

-• Navigate effortlessly: Jump between different pages within the same document, streamlining the reading process.
+• deal with effortlessly: Jump between different pages within the same document, streamlining the reading process.

 • Access external resources: Link to websites, emails, or other files, providing additional information or context.